leoEspin/trade-blotter/README.md

 PROJECT DEFINITION
 ==================

-Write a python script that consumes the above CSV file and produces an enriched version of the CSV file with the additional columns described below.
+The script `calcStats.py` consumes the above CSV file and produces an enriched version of the CSV file with the additional columns described below.